Why You Should Plan a Trip to Fernandina Beach

 The Food & Drink Scene

 This town knows how to celebrate!
 With nearly every month comes another festival to enjoy.
-May brings the Isle of 8 Flags Shrimp Festivals, which celebrates Fernandina Beach as the birthplace of the modern U.S. shrimping industry and includes a blessing of the shrimp fleet and food booths that serve up shrimp any way you could possibly want to eat them.
+The end of April brings the Isle of 8 Flags Shrimp Festivals, which celebrates Fernandina Beach as the birthplace of the modern U.S. shrimping industry and includes a blessing of the shrimp fleet and food booths that serve up shrimp any way you could possibly want to eat them.
 October welcomes the annual Amelia Island Jazz Festival, and December plays host to Dickens on Centre, which gives downtown Fernandina a merry Victorian makeover just before Christmas.

 The Outdoor Adventures

 Fernandina Beach makes a convenient and charming base camp for a multitude of outdoor excursions.
 Book a guided eco tour with Amelia Island Kayak Excursions, or charter a catamaran for a sunset sail on the local waterways.
 If you're looking to venture a little further into the wilderness, drive to nearby St. Marys, Georgia, where you can catch a ferry to Cumberland Island National Seashore.
 There, you can walk undeveloped beaches, wander through maritime forests, and if you're lucky, spot one of the island's feral horses.